stepanstipl/kore/doc/quick-start.md

 ### Running Kore

-Once you have the above configured you
+Once you have the above configured update the `demo.yml`:

 ```shell